signaloninternet/signaloninternet/README.md

 Ticket completed → invoice finalized → shows in v_revenue_daily
 ```

-On top of these two platforms I also delivered 12+ production websites for clients using Next.js and TypeScript (consistently hitting 95–100 on PageSpeed) and built a multi-tenant restaurant ordering system in React Native that's live across 11+ branches.
+On top of these two platforms I also delivered 12+ production websites for clients using Next.js and TypeScript (consistently hitting 95 to 100 on PageSpeed) and built a multi-tenant restaurant ordering system in React Native that's live across 11+ branches.

 ---

-### Mediamaxxing LLC — Software Engineer
+### Mediamaxxing LLC | Software Engineer
-**Nov 2025 – Present · Remote, US**
+**Nov 2025 to Present · Remote, US**

 I joined to help build AI tooling for content workflows.
 The main thing I built was a video and content editing pipeline powered by Gemini API that cut manual processing time by 60%.
-I also designed a content quality and spam scoring engine for TikTok, YouTube, and Instagram — it looks at engagement patterns, metadata signals, and sentiment to flag low-quality or inauthentic content.
+I also designed a content quality and spam scoring engine for TikTok, YouTube, and Instagram.
+It looks at engagement patterns, metadata signals, and sentiment to flag low-quality or inauthentic content.
 Beyond that I've been in the trenches fixing production issues (1,400+ closed) and pushing code constantly (300+ PRs merged), while also working on Redis caching and AWS optimization to keep the platform fast under load.

 ---

-### CyberFlux Enterprises — Frontend Developer
+### CyberFlux Enterprises | Frontend Developer
-**Nov 2024 – Mar 2025 · Remote, India**
+**Nov 2024 to Mar 2025 · Remote, India**

 My first proper engineering role.
 I built the frontend for a custom apparel design platform and worked on NeuraSim.Health, which ended up being featured on Shark Tank India.
 Reduced load times by 30% through proper asset optimization and component architecture.

 ---

-### PhonePe — Business Development Executive
+### PhonePe | Business Development Executive
-**Feb 2023 – Aug 2023 · Thane, India**
+**Feb 2023 to Aug 2023 · Thane, India**

 Before I went fully into engineering I spent 7 months in sales at PhonePe.
-I'm glad I did it — understanding how business and revenue actually work made me a better engineer.
+I'm glad I did it.
+Understanding how business and revenue actually work made me a better engineer.
 Got 100% adoption on new product launches within two weeks, drove 21% revenue growth in my sector.

 ---